derekmerck/PERSEUS/TelemetryStream/README.md

 Testing is underway using Raspberry Pi's as monitor boxes.
 This would be an extremely inexpensive solution for retrofitting a large number of older, non-networked monitors with Listeners.

-Since the Pi is an ARM cpu, it is unclear that the same USB-to-serial drivers have been cross-compiled work with it.
-Consequently, we are building RS232 connectors for the GPIO header using this [expansion card](http://www.amazon.com/dp/B0088SNIOQ).
+The standard usb-to-serial converters work with Raspberrian's default drivers.
+It is also possible to build RS232 connectors for the GPIO header using this [expansion card](http://www.amazon.com/dp/B0088SNIOQ).

 ## Usage